skillsit-hu/es2025-s17-training-competition-hu/modules-overview.md

 The available template repos:

-- react-app
-- react-ts-app
-- vue-app
-- vue-ts-app
+- react
-- node-app
+- vuejs
-- node-ts-app
+- vanillajs
-- laravel-app
+- nextjs
-- vanilla-js-app
+- laravel

-The Gitea service is available at the following address: [https://gitea.sudsy.com](https://gitea.sudsy.com)
+The Gitea service is available at the following address: [https://git.ssa.skillsit.hu](https://git.ssa.skillsit.hu)

 To log in, you must use the username and password (a 4-digit PIN code) you have been given.
 After logging in, create a new repo for the next task.

-- In the Owner field, select `competitors` team! **Make sure you set this option carefully because if you set your own user as the owner, the automatic deployment will not work!**
-- Give the name of the new repo using the following pattern: `module-X-Y`, where `X` is the module number, and `Y` is your workstation number. **Make sure you set the repo's name carefully because if you make a mistake, the automatic deployment will not work!** _(Example: module-a-1)_
+- Give the name of the new repo using the following pattern: `module-X`, where `X` is the module number. **Make sure you set the repo's name carefully because if you make a mistake, the automatic deployment will not work!** _(Example: module-a)_
-- Under the template field, select the appropriate template (e.g. `react-ts-app`).
+- Under the template field, select the appropriate template (e.g. `react`).
 Select `Git Content (Default Branch)` for `Template Items`.

-Once the new repo is created, clone it to your own workstation inside the `d:\ws2026-s17-hu-r3` folder.
+Once the new repo is created, clone it to your own workstation inside the `d:\es2025-training` folder.

+Set Up Action Secrets:

+- Go to Settings → Actions → Secrets in your new repository and add:

+- USER: Your username (e.g., `comp01`)
+- PASS: Your password (e.g., `test123`)

 ### Using npm modules